What are small business R&D tax credits?

 - Appreciably improving an existing process or product.

-- Duplicating a competitor’s existing process or product, kept as a trade secret.
+- Replicating a competitor’s existing process or product, kept as a trade secret.

 Attempting to overcome scientific or technological uncertainty whilst seeking your advance;

 Uncertainty is the important word here.
-It will be a problem that your knowledgeable employees could not solve without investigating.
+It must be a problem that your knowledgeable employees could not solve without investigating.
 This uncertainty could be due to a variety of reasons, including:

 - Infrastructural constraints